SigNoz/terraform-provider-signoz/README.md

 Then commit the changes to `go.mod` and `go.sum`.

-## Using the provider
+## Documentation

-Fill this in for each provider
+To update the documentation edit the files in templates/ and then run make docs.
+The files in docs/ are auto-generated and should not be updated manually.

 ## Developing the Provider

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).

 To compile the provider, run `go install`.
 This will build the provider and put the provider binary in the `$GOPATH/bin` directory.

 To generate or update documentation, run `go generate`.